Burnside High School Burnside High School

 Contributions and Equipment/Stationery

 In addition to stationery, there will be travel expenses for practical field studies of approximately $65.
-In 2024 there are likely to be field trips to the Port Hills, ChCh CBD tour and Quake City, and Waimairi Cemetery.
+In 2025 there are likely to be field trips to the Port Hills, University of Canterbury, ChCh suburbs and CBD tour, and Waimairi Cemetery.
 Students also require a write-on skills text at a cost of approximately $25.

 This course will have an online learning component that would suit Bring Your Own Device - students bringing a netbook or laptop to class.